kata198/indexedredis/README.rst

 IndexedRedisModel
 -----------------

 	This is the model you should extend.

 	Required fields:

-    **FIELDS** is a list of strings, which name the fields that can be used for storage.
+	*FIELDS* is a list of strings, which name the fields that can be used for storage.

+		 Example: ['Name', 'Description', 'Model', 'Price']

-    **INDEXED_FIELDS** is a list of strings containing the names of fields that should be indexed.
+	*INDEXED_FIELDS* is a list of strings containing the names of fields that should be indexed.
 Every field listed here adds insert performance.
 To filter on a field, it must be in the INDEXED_FIELDS list.

+		 Example: ['Name', 'Price']

-    **KEY_NAME** is the name that represents this model.
+	*KEY_NAME* is the name that represents this model.
 Think of it like a table name.

+		 Example 'Items'

-    **REDIS_CONNECTION_PARAMS** provides the arguments to pass into "redis.Redis", to construct a redis object.
+	*REDIS_CONNECTION_PARAMS* provides the arguments to pass into "redis.Redis", to construct a redis object.

+		 Example: {'host' : '192.168.1.1'}

 	An alternative to supplying REDIS_CONNECTION_PARAMS is to supply a class-level variable `_connection`, which contains the redis instance you would like to use.
 This variable can be created as a class-level override, or set on the model during __init__.

 Usage is like normal ORM

 	SomeModel.objects.filter(param1=val).filter(param2=val).all()

 	obj = SomeModel(...)
 	obj.save()

 There is also a powerful method called "reset" which will atomically and locked replace all elements belonging to a model.
 This is useful for cache-replacement, etc.

 	x = [SomeModel(...), SomeModel(..)]

 	SomeModel.reset(x)

-Filter objects by SomeModel.objects.filter(key=val)...
+Filter objects by SomeModel.objects.filter(key=val, key2=val2) and get objects with .all

+or for all objects, use SomeModel.objects. (e.x: SomeModel.objects.all() or SomeModel.objects.first())

 No objects are fetched until .all() is called.
-Methods that act on a filter include:
+Methods that you can call from a filter include:

 	all    - Return all objects matching this filter

 	delete - Delete objects matching this filter

 	count  - Get the count of objects matching this filter

+	first  - Get the oldest record with current filters

+	last   - Get the newest record with current filters

+	random - Get a random element with current filters

+	getPrimaryKeys - Gets primary keys associated with current filters

+	filter - Add additional filters, returning a copy of the filter object (moreFiltered = filtered.filter(key2=val2))

+	filterInline - Add additional filters to current filter object.

+On SomeModel.objects you can additionally use the following methods:

+	get - Get a single object by pk

+	getMultiple - Get multiple objects by a list of pks

+	filter - Start filtering

 Actual objects contain methods including

 	save   - Save this object (create if not exist, otherwise update)

 	delete - Delete this object

 	getUpdatedFields - See changes since last fetch

 Other methods and usages are not documented here, see source code or example file for some other usage.